Today I’m going to share with you one of my absolute FAVORITE recipes! I’m so excited I could burst!

 Oregano/rosemary/crushed red pepper/salt/black pepper

-The pizza I made last night (pictured) had some of my homemade Vegan Pesto, beefsteak tomato slices, spinach, mushrooms, olives, thinly sliced red onions and nutritional yeast.
+The Roasted Corn and Pesto Quinoa Pizza I made recently (pictured) had some of my homemade Vegan Pesto, roasted corn and tomatoes, red onion, basil, and pepper.
 It was so delicious that I wanted more as soon as I was done.
 But don’t be deceived, this little pizza is extremely filling and more than enough for one person.

 - ¾ cup quinoa, soaked for at least 8 hours, rinsed and drained